sacha-ichbiah/meshFT/README.md

 - `Fourier3dMesh(self, box_size,box_shape,device = 'cpu', dtype = torch.float, gaussian_filter = False, sigma_base = 100.0, narrowband_thresh = 0.01)`:
     - `box_shape: [x_res,y_res,z_res]` Size of the fourier box (in voxels)
     - `box_size:[[x_min,xmax],[y_min,y_max],[z_min,z_max]]` Dimensions of the box (in the spatial dimensions of the mesh)
-    - `gaussian_filter` has to be put to `True` to activate the narrow-band filter.
+    - `gaussian_filter` has to be set to `True` to activate the narrow-band filter
     - `sigma_base` defines the inverse width of the gaussian filter.
-Lower it to conserve more frequencies.
+Lower it to conserve more frequencies
     - `narrowband_thresh` threshold under which frequencies are not computed
 ---